Jump to:

 You think other games on this list place great importance on your dialogue choices?
 Well, Disco Elysium cranks that up to an absurd eleven that it’ll make your head spin.
 It’s one of the most engaging adventure games you’ll ever get your hands on as a CRPG enjoyer.
 A truly impressive showpiece with an ever-changing, unique setting that’ll keep you on your toes and fully engaged.

-5. Pathfinder: Wrath of the Righteous
+6. Pathfinder: Wrath of the Righteous [Best D&D Ruleset CRPG]

 Pathfinder: Wrath of the Righteous characters exploring an eerie tomb.